 The LFA is the only supercar ever built by Lexus, and it was produced in strictly limited numbers.
 It made an outsized impression on the car world because it had what so many other Lexus models lack: Character.
 One source of that character was the LFA’s 4.8-liter V10 and its banshee wail.
 The shriek calls to mind an early 2000s Formula One car and definitely helped the LFA live up to its supercar billing.
 It was the exact sound one would expect from an engine that revved so fast that a conventional analog tachometer couldn’t keep up.

 The Mazda 787B, the only Japanese car ever to win the 24 Hours of Le Mans, also happens to be the only Le Mans winner powered by a rotary engine.
 This unique feature gives the model a distinct high-pitched shriek.
-You’re not the only one who will hear it – people within a wide radius will also be able to hear you coming.
+This car will audibly and resoundingly announce its presence to surrounding traffic, pedestrians, and even your neighbors on the next block.
 Their ears will perk up, and they’ll turn their heads, knowing that the car driving past isn’t just any old car.

 Mercedes SLS AMG

 Sure, Mercedes-AMG’s current crop of turbocharged V8s features a signature sound.
 However, nothing matches the ferocity of the company’s last naturally-aspirated V8.
 As with the SLS AMG, the recipe used to concoct this 6.2-liter engine combines German precision with a touch of American braggadocio.
-If Mercedes entered the NASCAR circuit with its racer, odds are it would have sounded just like this.
+Mercedes may be too classy to enter into a NASCAR racing circuit, but the V8 gives you a glimpse of what a car should be.

-Bet you didn’t expect to see the Volkswagen Beetle on this list.
-Sure, it was the star of endless movies, and this simple car put the world on wheels.
-Yes, we still play “punch bug” in the car.
+We all love a Volkswagen Beetle, but none of us has considered its sound to be part of the criteria.
+The Beetle has been the star of many a Hollywood movie, its iconic shape and colors creating a groovy and fun reputation.
+We bet you still fight the urge to play punch-buggie when you see one.
 But while VW didn’t design it with sound in mind, anyone who has ever ridden in one will tell you that there’s nothing quite like the sound of a beetle.
 The air-cooled flat-four engine has one of the most unique sounds we’ve ever encountered.

 - 2020 Chevrolet Camaro vs. 2020 Ford Mustang